Home Articles Unpacking misinformation about new charges against Southport stabbing suspect

 New charges levied against Southport stabbing suspect Axel Rudakubana on October 29 reignited a wave of misinformation and Islamophobic rhetoric as online users passed judgment on the ongoing criminal investigation.

-After Rudakubana was charged with production of the poison ricin and possession of an al-Qaeda training manual, the wave of accusations and erroneous claims echoed the narratives of a "government cover-up" that surfaced months ago when the stabbing incident initially occurred and spurred riots across the U.K.
+After Rudakubana was charged with production of the poison ricin and possession of a PDF file titled "Military Studies in the Jihad Against the Tyrants: The Al-Qaeda Training Manual," the wave of accusations and erroneous claims echoed the narratives of a "government cover-up" that surfaced months ago when the stabbing incident initially occurred and spurred riots across the U.K.

 Some social media users, including Britain First co-leader Paul Golding, shared posts describing Rudakubana's religious identity despite no such information having been confirmed by police.
 They also made unsubstantiated assumptions about his guilt despite no verdict having yet been delivered.